wp-plugins/leaguemanager/readme.txt

 == Changelog ==

+= 3.6.6 =
+* BUGFIX: changed DATEDIFF to TIMEDIFF in lib/widget.php
+* BUGFIX: season update. also update teams and matches

 = 3.6.5 =
 * NEW: allow half points in match scores
 * CHANGED: score after penalty is calculated by the plugin as "penalty score + overtime score"